Legal Online Baccarat 2023

 To learn more about baccarat and how to play the game over the Internet from the comfort of your own home, read on!

-In the US, there are only three states which currently offer state-sponsored and regulated online gambling: Delaware, New Jersey, and Pennsylvania.
-Unfortunately, that means that the majority of Americans cannot access these few US options, as the Wire Act of 1961 prevents interstate gambling via phones and Internet systems.
+In the US, there are only a few states which currently offer state-sponsored and regulated online gambling.
+Unfortunately, that means that the majority of Americans cannot access these few US options, as most states are only interested in legalizing online online sports betting with their market expansion initiatives.

-However, the Wire Act and other US gambling laws do not apply to offshore casino sites, and US gamblers are able to legally access these venues.
+However, federal and state US gambling laws do not apply to offshore casino sites, and US gamblers are able to legally access these venues.

-Exceptions include those living in the states of Washington and Connecticut, which nominally bar all forms of online gambling.
-However, these laws are historically unenforced, and those states are home to tens of thousands of online baccarat regulars.
-Still, please abide by all local laws and proceed only at your own risk if you live in WA or CT.
+Exceptions include those living in the state of Washington, which nominally bars all forms of online gambling.
+However, these laws are historically unenforced, and WA is home to tens of thousands of online baccarat regulars.
+Still, please abide by all local laws and proceed only at your own risk if you live in WA.

 “Banker” isn’t just a hand in baccarat – it’s also an important consideration when you join any offshore gambling site.
 After all, how you get your money into your account determines how much you can transfer and how soon you can play.
-While all the top sites take multiple banking options (wire transfers, money orders, credit cards, cashier’s checks, etc.), we recommend using Bitcoin.
+While all the top sites take multiple banking options (wire transfers, money orders, credit cards, cashier’s checks, etc.), we recommend using Bitcoin or another supported cryptocurrency.

-Bitcoin transfers have no added fees, are nearly instantaneous, come with the biggest casino bonuses, and have 100% reliability ratings.
-Additionally, Bitcoin is the only same-day payout option at offshore betting sites, but withdrawing in cryptocurrency requires you to first deposit using the stuff.
-If you’ve never used Bitcoin before, we recommend using Zelle to purchase Bitcoin.
+Bitcoin/altcoin transfers have no added fees, are nearly instantaneous, come with the biggest online casino bonuses, and have 100% reliability ratings.
+Additionally, crypto is the only same-day payout option at offshore betting sites, but withdrawing in cryptocurrency requires you to first deposit using the stuff. .
+Other kinds of crypto assets can be purchased at mainstream commercial exchanges (i.e. Coinbase, Bittrex, etc.).

 The Internet casinos we list here all offer access to their baccarat games from both PC and Mac devices, but they also deliver responsive mobile gaming to your portable devices.